runtimeverification/evm-semantics/serialization.md

 -   `#parseWordStack` interprets a JSON list as a stack of `Word`.
 -   `#parseMap` interprets a JSON key/value object as a map from `Word` to `Word`.
 -   `#parseAddr` interprets a string as a 160 bit hex-endcoded address.
+-   `#parseAccessListStorageKeys` interprets a JSON list object as a Set, casting each string element as a `Word`.

 ```k
     syntax Int ::= #parseHexWord ( String ) [function]